 - Make good use of all the available sections on your LinkedIn profile.
 This will help to really showcase your achievements.

 - Re-read everything carefully to check your spelling and grammar (you might find it helpful to read it out loud).

 - Provide your connections with some Recommendations and Endorsements for skills as this will encourage them to return the favour.

 - Don’t forget to connect with MDXWorks on LinkedIn and look at our ‘all-star’ profile if you need any inspiration.

 Need some extra help with your LinkedIn profile?

-We provide a life-long employability service to students and graduates of Middlesex University.
-We can provide you with constructive feedback to help you get the most out of your LinkedIn profile.
+If you’re a current student or recent graduate of Middlesex University, the MDxworks employability team can provide you with constructive feedback to help you get the most out of your LinkedIn profile.
 Simply get in touch, if you would like us to review your LinkedIn Profile.

 If you found this blog-post helpful, you may also like to read ‘The secret to finding a graduate job’.

 By Matt Lewis, MDXWorks On-Campus / Online, Middlesex University